#LogisticsAdvice

 Challenges for global business expansion

 Expanding internationally brings great opportunities but also new challenges.
-Understanding them early will help you plan effectively.
+Understanding them early makes planning easier.
 Key considerations include:

 Differences in local preferences